 One more time, I was tempted to just stay.
 But with President Chen leaving open the possibility that the Ark could be re-boarded if needed in the future, I couldn't leave everyone with a ghost ship . . . with my floating corpse onboard to deal with or work around.
 I did take the time though to quickly take out some tools and remove two small purple cylinders and a short connecting hose assembly from an access panel on one bulkhead of the bridge.
 OMEGA – LETHAL, each cylinder was labeled, along with more detailed descriptions and instructions in fine print underneath.
 With personal sidearms and weapons now banned on the planet surface without authorization at the request of the peace-loving Terrians, and the concurrence of our human Earth Council, I still wanted to have one option for controlling my own life.

 I tucked the cylinders and tools into a knapsack I had brought, hiding them under the last of my spare personal clothes and other items I was taking with me.
-"Goodbye bridge," I said as I patted the doorway as I now left.
-I debated as I walked through the still lit corridors as to whether I should stop one more time at my quarters, which were perhaps unfortunately on the way, being just a brief detour down one corridor to the right as I went.
+"Goodbye bridge," I said, patting the doorway as I now left.
+Knowing that Mike and his assistant had a longer trip from Engineering Control back on J Ring, even traveling in the high-speed lift pods we used up and down spokes and along the hub between rings, I debated as I walked through the still lit corridors around the smaller A Ring to the docking bay, as to whether I should stop one more time at my quarters, which were perhaps unfortunately on the way, being just a brief detour down a corridor to the right within one habitat module as I went.

 I love you, Kaila, I allowed myself to tearfully think as I walked.
 How I wished I could search for and retrieve her body somewhere out in this star system, and bring her home to the planet now and lay her to rest, even so I could someday be laid to rest beside her.